aOri69/AdventOfCode/2025/day_05/README.md

 Process the database file again. _How many ingredient IDs are considered to be fresh according to the fresh ingredient ID ranges?_

+Your puzzle answer was `336495597913098`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](https://adventofcode.com/2025) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](https://adventofcode.com/2025/day/5/input).
+If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2025/day/5/input).

 You can also this puzzle.